alexmdac/xoogle3/README.md

 ```

 You can also use [dazel](https://github.com/nadirizr/dazel) to run the examples
 in a container.
-The repo contains a `.bazelrc` file that will map port `8080`.
+The repo contains a `.dazelrc` file that will map port `8080`.
 This is useful for testing network servers.

 ```